microsoft/Olive/docs/architecture.md

     - [User Interface](#user-interface-1)

 ## Pass
-Passes are the building blocks of an olive workflow.
+Passes are the building blocks of an Olive workflow.
 Olive uses multiple Passes to process an input model.

 ### Base Class
 The base class for Pass: